-A notification of receipt of will be sent immediately upon submission of the online form.
+A notification of receipt of will be given within 14 days of receiving the application.
 Israeli regulators give weight to approvals from other countries.
 In this instance, a U.S., EU, or Codex Alimentarius approval will expedite the process.
 If an additive is approved by two of these three sources, the maximum process time is six months.
 If the food additive meets only one criterion or does not meet the criteria at all, the maximum process time is one year.
+The procedure and forms are available online (Hebrew only).